Velebit uprising

-The Velebit uprising or Lika uprising (Velebitski ustanak; Lički ustanak) was a minor action carried out by Ustaše militias against a Yugoslav gendarmerie station on 6 and 7 September 1932.
+The Velebit uprising or Lika uprising (Velebitski ustanak; Lički ustanak) was a minor action carried out by Ustaša militias against a Yugoslav gendarmerie station on 6 and 7 September 1932.

 Preparation

-In the area near Gospić, the Ustaše militia was well-organized and led by lawyer Andrija Artuković.
-Some other notable members of Gospić's Ustaše branch were landowner Marko Došen, former Austrian-Hungarian officer Juraj Juco Rukavina, traders Josip Tomljenović and Nikola Orešković, and tax clerk Josip Japunčić.
+In the area near Gospić, the Ustaša militia was well-organized and led by lawyer Andrija Artuković.
+Some other notable members of Gospić's Ustaša branch were landowner Marko Došen, former Austrian-Hungarian officer Juraj Juco Rukavina, traders Josip Tomljenović and Nikola Orešković, and tax clerk Josip Japunčić.

 Rukavina had one of the more important roles in the uprising.
 He visited a number of villages to gain support from local inhabitants for the uprising.
 The Ustaše spread propaganda stating that Fascist Italy supported Croatian independence, and that the Ustaše would help them to gain the area near the Triglav and Ljubljana mountains, while the Italians would give Rijeka and Trieste to Croatia.

 Since the main goal was sabotage of the military depot and garrison in Gospić, the Ustaše tried to establish contact with some military personnel, but without major success.
 The Ustaše from Gospić were in contact with the Ustaše in emigration, constantly exchanging information and advice.
 Before the beginning of the action, Italian authorities gave permission to the Ustaše to start the action.
-Ustaše leader Ante Brkan was responsible for transferring arms from Italy through Zadar, which was then part of the Italian state.
-In early 1932 the first arms were transferred, with a major shipment of arms arriving in August.
+Ustaša leader Ante Brkan was responsible for transferring arms from Italy through Zadar, which was then part of the Italian state.
+In early 1932, the first arms were transferred with a major shipment of arms arriving in August.

 At the same time the Ustaše prepared by enlisting men for the action.
 Two sergeants, Josip Čačić and Ante Malbaša agreed to participate.
 Five armed and uniformed Ustaše arrived from Italy, among whom was Rafael Boban.
 They hid in a house of some peasants in Lukovo Šugarje village, and were later followed by another five Ustaše.

 At a meeting held in Spittal in Austria held on 28 August 1932, Ante Pavelić, Gustav Perčec, and Vjekoslav Servatzy decided to start a small uprising.
 Servatzy was chosen to organize the action.
 Before the action started, Artuković and Došen went to Zadar to avoid arrest by the Yugoslav gendarmerie.